-British Museum: Man arrested after a man stabbed nearby
+British Museum: Man arrested after man stabbed nearby

 - Published